 The Whole West Highland Way

-If your itinerary includes a Friday or Saturday night stay at the Kingshouse Hotel, or falls at a particularly busy time, we may have to charge a supplement if you would like to stay at this accommodation.
-If you would prefer not to pay a supplement, we may be able to book two nights in Kinlochleven with a transfer to and from Kingshouse, just let us know when you book.
+If your stay at the Kingshouse Hotel falls at a particularly busy time we may have to charge a supplement and you may have to stay for two nights if you would like to stay at this accommodation.
+If you would prefer not to stay there, we may be able to book two nights in Kinlochleven with a transfer to and from Kingshouse, just let us know when you book.

 |Day 1||Travel to Milngavie for your first nights accommodation|